L'Oreal buys Urban Decay to beef up young, prestige offering

-PARIS (Reuters) - French cosmetics maker L‘Oreal (OREP.PA) acquired U.S. make-up brand Urban Decay from private equity firm Castanea Partners as part of an effort to reach more upscale young consumers.
+PARIS, Nov 26 (Reuters) - French cosmetics maker L‘Oreal acquired U.S. make-up brand Urban Decay from private equity firm Castanea Partners as part of an effort to reach more upscale young consumers.

 L‘Oreal did not say how much it paid for California-based Urban Decay, which was created in 1996 by make-up expert Wende Zomnir and had sales of $130 million in its fiscal year ended June 2012.